nirv-ai/racexp/0cta.md

 - greenfield > rapid prototyping: require pit boss approval
 - everyone loves something new
 - but can we afford it? can we win if we enter the race?

-## List of bad words

-- Done: nothing is ever done, we're just moving the goalpost on what we're trying to achieve
-  - instead: use Deployed, as we expect to bluefield everything in the future
-- refactor: everything is an improvement, even new products are refactors of someone elses idea
-  - instead: focus on the improvement/restriction that gets us closer to the finish line
-- [Sprint](https://blogs.infosupport.com/3-reasons-for-using-sprints-and-why-they-may-be-bad/): i'll trade your predictability for adaptability anyday
-  - instead: embrace the complexity, risk and potential for failure.
-Focus on change-management and short-feedback loops with immediate corrective actions

 ## FoF: frfr